Th3lonehunter/plebosoft/README.md

 * Create a new connection in CodeAnywhere, go to GitHub and the repository should show up.
 * You now have access to all the GitHub files from CodeAnywhere.

-## Ensure you pull the repository before trying to push changes!
+## Ensure you pull the repository before making changes!!!
 Always ensure you have the latest version of the repository, do this by the following:

 * When you start a new session, open up the SSH Terminal and type: